top of page

 BIO

-Growing up in Moray, a beautiful part of Scotland known as ‘malt whisky country’, an interest in the county's illicit past took hold, particularly the smuggling of whisky and the reasons behind it.
-This sparked a few ideas.
-Her fascination with the natural world and the folklore of the Highlands, combined with her training in natural therapies, prompted a desire to weave herbal lore into her stories.
-Those who healed using plants and the wisdom of nature, usually women, were often condemned as witches, and she felt the need to explore this injustice.
+Angela MacRae Shanks was born in Garmouth, a village near the mouth of the River Spey in northeast Scotland.
+The maternal side of her family comes from Strathavon, a remote glen.
+Here, Angela first heard tales of the dramatic history of the area, its people and their struggles and became fascinated by it.
+Growing up in Moray, a beautiful part of Scotland known as ‘malt whisky country’, an interest in the area's illicit past took hold, particularly whisky smuggling and the reasons behind it, sparking ideas for a series of novels.
+Her fascination with the natural world and the folklore of the Highlands, combined with her training in natural therapies, prompted a desire to weave herbal lore into her tales.
+Those who healed using plants and the wisdom of nature, usually women, were often condemned as witches.
+She felt compelled to explore this injustice.
+Themes of love, betrayal, and the power of kinship are explored in The Strathavon Saga.

 Bio